Apple iPhone 8 full review

 Apple announced three new iPhones at its special event on 12 September 2017: the iPhone 8, iPhone 8 Plus and iPhone X (pronounced iPhone Ten).
-If you are thinking about upgrading your phone, you are likely to be wondering which new model will suit you best.
+If you're thinking about upgrading your phone, you're probably wondering which new model will suit you best.

 Alternatively, you may be excited by the new features of the iPhone X but wondering whether you really need to pay around £1,000, or if the iPhone 8 or 8 Plus will give you the features you want the most.

-If you're looking for a quick comparison of the iPhone 8, iPhone 8 Plus and iPhone X, you can find that in the table below.
-For a more in-depth look at the difference between the two, read on.
+Let's start with a quick comparison of the iPhone 8, 8 Plus and X. (We'll move on to a more in-depth look at the differences afterwards.)

 |iPhone 8||iPhone 8 Plus||iPhone X|

 |Colours||Gold, Silver, Space Grey||Gold, Silver, Space Grey||Silver, Space Grey|

 |Display||4.7in Retina HD (1334x750, 326ppi) IPS||5.5in Retina HD (1920x1080, 401ppi) IPS||5.8in Super Retina Display (2436x1125, 458ppi) OLED|